Date First Published: December 2, 2014

 - a symptom (as in Nursing Diagnoses) or Symptom complex or Reason for visit

-- a syndrome (e.g. Intestinal obstruction, Obstructive jaundice or Bradyarrythmia)
+- a syndrome (e.g. Intestinal obstruction, Obstructive jaundice or Bradyarrythmia, Acute coronary syndrome)

 - a diagnostic related group (DRG)

-Hence, Care Plans are designed for the stage when the diagnosis is uncertain (symptom complex, syndrome, disease group) and also for the case types where the diagnosis is certain (specific illness).
-Care plans are also made available for specific treatment programmes e.g. specific procedure and treatment regimen.
+Hence, Care Plans are designed for the stage when the diagnosis is uncertain (symptom complex, syndrome, disease group) and also for the case types where the diagnosis is certain (specific illness and variants of it).
+Care plans are also made available for specific treatment programs e.g. specific procedure and treatment regimen.
 Modules are also created for various severity levels and patient profiles.

 The entire overall Care Plan needs to be available for reference especially for the care provider who is overall-in-charge (the primary provider or case manager).
 The content need to be comprehensive i.e. contains combinations of the following patient care tasks:

-- Administrative tasks (Admission, Referrals, Transfer & Discharge, visit registration, follow up appointment, referral and discontinuation of visits.)
+- Administrative tasks (Admission, Referrals, Transfer & Discharge, visit registration, follow up appointment, referral, transfers and discontinuation of visits.)

-- Generation, gathering and collection of data about the patient’s illness and the effect on his/her health.
-Data collection tasks e.g. Clerking or Assessment using a specific clerking form and Progress reviews guided by various note types.
+- Generation, gathering and collection of data about the patient’s illness and the effect on his/her health (clinical data).
+Data collection tasks e.g. Clerking or Assessment using a specific clerking form and Progress reviews guided by various forms or note types.

 - Analysis and interpretation of data to determine the diagnosis and needs of patients